scherler/datepicker/README.md

   # Description

   Date picker allows the user to select a specific date or a range of dates.
 Follows aria guidelines from [w3.org - Date Picker Dialog Example for keyboard navigation](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/datepicker-dialog.html).
-Bootstrap and typescript based, build  with webpack.
+React component based on bootstrap, typescript and SVG, build with webpack.

 # Install